dmodel-ai/dmodel-ai.github.io/steering_characters/blog_post.md

 ## What’s the catch?

 Hopefully this post gives you some ideas for making use of the ability to write to the residual stream.
+Despite all this, steering isn’t without challenges:

+* It's worth noting that large positive or negative values applied naively to steering vectors can create strange, repetitive outputs as the activations get pushed out of distribution.
+If you'd like to see how to deal with that problem, keep your eyes peeled for an upcoming paper from our friends at [Eleluther](https://www.eleuther.ai/).

-Despite all this, steering isn’t without challenges: if you’re presenting all these options to the character creator, it presents an overwhelming amount of choice, which can create challenges making choices from all these options and even challenges in UX navigating all of them.
+* If you’re presenting all these options to the character creator, it presents an overwhelming amount of choice, which can create challenges making choices from all these options and even challenges in UX navigating all of them.
 On the other hand, tuning them more automatically gives us yet another high-dimensional optimization problem.
 But that’s a topic for a later blog post.
 Stay tuned for that, some case studies about *reading* from the residual stream, and for some more quantitative explorations of steering vs prompt engineering.

+If you found this interesting at all, or just want to chat about the topic, or how we can help you get better results with your models, drop us a line at [REMOVED](mailto:REMOVED)